 16. Muscle tension and aches

-Females going through perimenopause or menopause can also experience muscle tension or aches.
+Individuals experiencing perimenopause or menopause can also develop muscle tension or aches.
 This is due to the same factors as menopausal joint pain.

 17. Electric shock sensations

-Because estrogen is related to collagen production and skin hydration, a decline in this hormone can lead to increased itchiness or dryness, both around the vulva and elsewhere on the body.
+As estrogen is related to collagen production and skin hydration, a decline in this hormone

 19. Sleep disturbance